isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-26-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 device that provides vibrational stimulus to relief discomfort on the skin and offer pain management during dermatological procedures such as cryotherapy.</p>
 <p>This pain alleviation device addresses a gap in the clinical setting,
-and presentations about its technology and how it works been well received by dermatologists at both local and international conferences.</p>
+and presentations about its technology and how it works has been well received by dermatologists at both local and international conferences.</p>
 <p>In the early days, this innovation received funding support from the NHG
 CMTi-NHIC JMT grant.
 Along the development pathway, this device was also